 If the Run Fire Drill option or Delete Fire You can run the fire drill with no further Drill options are shown, a fire drill service group has already been prepared.

-If the Fire Drill Restoration panel is displayed, the fire drill service group remains online from a previous fire drill.
+If the Fire Drill Restoration panel is displayed, the fire drill service group preparation.
+Click Run Fire Drill and follow the procedure for running a fire drill.